theupdateframework/taps/tap4.md

       // Therefore, if this mapping has not signed for a *django* target,
       // the following mapping will be consulted.
     },
     {
+      // Some paths need not have a URL.
+Then those paths will not be updated.
+      ...
+    {
       // Map all other targets only to PyPI.
       "paths":        ["*"],